Skip to content

 Autofluorescence is the natural fluorescence of endogenous biological molecules excited by UV or visible-wavelength illumination.
 Collagen, elastin, NADH, flavins, and lipofuscin all fluoresce at commonly used excitation wavelengths.
 In a sexual-assault examination, a substrate that contains a high concentration of collagen (leather, canvas) or that has aged and accumulated lipofuscin (decomposed biological material) may produce a fluorescent background that mimics the signal expected from a specific probe.

 Controlling for autofluorescence.
 Two practices minimise the autofluorescence problem.
-First, using appropriate control slides: an unstained or non-specifically stained slide of the same substrate type, examined under the same illumination conditions, establishes the baseline autofluorescence signal.
-Second, using multicolour panels: if the target fluorophore (say, FITC on an anti-sperm antibody) is in the green channel and the substrate autofluorescence is uniformly present in both green and blue channels, the analyst can discriminate specific FITC signal (present only in the green channel) from autofluorescence (present in both).
-This spectral unmixing approach is standard in research-grade fluorescence microscopy and is now referenced in ENFSI biological evidence examination guidance.
+First, running appropriate control slides: an unstained or non-specifically stained slide of the same substrate type, examined under the same illumination conditions, establishes the baseline autofluorescence signal.
+Second, using multicolour panels: when the target fluorophore (e.g. FITC on an anti-sperm antibody) is in the green channel and substrate autofluorescence is uniformly present in both green and blue channels, the analyst can discriminate specific FITC signal from autofluorescence by spectral position.
+This spectral unmixing approach is referenced in ENFSI biological evidence examination guidance.

 Fluorescence in chemical and toxicological forensics.
 Beyond biological fluid work, fluorescence microscopy has forensic applications in: drug identification (some alkaloids and amphetamines show characteristic native fluorescence under UV excitation), fibre examination (optical brighteners in synthetic fibres fluoresce under UV, helping distinguish bleached vs unbleached fibres), document examination (security features on banknotes and passports use fluorescent inks detectable under UV, a method specified in Interpol counterfeit-document detection guidelines), and fire investigation (fluorescent fire-marker compounds added to arson accelerants are detectable by fluorescence in soil and debris samples under the Canadian RCMP fire investigation protocol).